milacirne/milacirne/README.md

 ### Hi there 👋

 ### About me
+My name is Camila Cirne.
+A Front-end Developer passionate about technology.
-Frontend developer in training with a background in Nutrition and a master's degree in Food Science and Technology.
-Currently on career transition and focusing on Front-End development, I am dedicated to improving and updating my skills.
-Excited to bring my abilities and passions to the technology industry and contribute to innovative projects.
+I am dedicated to improving and updating my skills, always challeging myself with new projects.
+I am excited to bring my abilities and passions to the technology industry and contribute to innovative projects.
+Ah!
+I'm also a fan of games, movies, tv series and anime.💜

-• Knowledge in HTML, CSS, Git, GitHub, Bootstrap, SASS, LESS, JavaScript, Gulp, and React.
+• Knowledge in Git, GitHub, Bootstrap, SASS, LESS, JavaScript, TypeScript, Gulp, React and Styled-Components.

-• Familiar with Python, Java, Vue.js, Styled-Components and SQL.
+• Familiar with Python, Java, Vue.js and SQL.

 ### Details